 Any temperature below this will cause the oil to merge with the food; any temperature above this will burn the food as well as the nutrition inside it.
 Therefore, you have to be very careful about selecting the proper temperature.

 Deep frying is generally not considered to be a healthy cooking technique mainly because it adds an extra amount of calories and fats to your diet.
 Especially the deep-fried food of the restaurants is unsafe and unhealthy to eat.

 This is mainly because the oils they use are vegetable oils that contain huge quantities of trans-fats and polyunsaturated fat.

 However, deep-frying at home doesn’t necessarily have to be unhealthy and unsafe, provided that you take the following guidelines:

-- The first key factor is a proper temperature.
+- The first key factor is the proper temperature.
 We have explained how a little increase or decrease in the temperature could make your efforts go down the drain

-- The second key factor is a good oil.
-Since the food is going to be submerged in fats, the quality and the kind of the oil you use matters a lot.
+- The second key factor is good oil.
+Since the food is going to be submerged in fats, the quality and the kind of oil you use matters a lot.

 When selecting oil for deep-frying, we should consider the following things.

 1. Smoke Point